Integra LifeSciences

-Integra LifeSciences is a global medical device manufacturing company headquartered in Princeton, New Jersey.
+Integra LifeSciences Holdings Corporation is a global medical device manufacturing company headquartered in Princeton, New Jersey.
 Founded in 1989, the company manufactures products for skin regeneration, neurosurgery, reconstructive and general surgery.
 Integra artificial skin became the first commercially reproducible skin tissue used to treat severe burns and other skin wounds.

 History

-Integra LifeSciences was founded by Richard Caruso in 1989 after Caruso licensed Integra artificial skin technology from Harvard-MIT and acquired Colla-tec, a subsidiary of Marion Laboratories.
+Integra LifeSciences was founded by Richard Caruso in 1989 after Caruso licensed Integra artificial skin technology from Harvard–MIT and acquired Colla-tec, a subsidiary of Marion Laboratories.
 The company became publicly traded under the NASDAQ ticker name IART.

 In 1996, Integra artificial skin was approved by the U.S. Food and Drug Administration.
 The artificial skin, manufactured and patented as Integra, is now used on patients with extensive burns.
 In 1999, the FDA approved Integra LifeSciences’ DuraGen, an absorbable implant used in neurosurgical and spinal procedures.

-In 2001, the company received FDA approval for Licox, a brain tissue oxygen and temperature monitor.
+In 2001, NMT, a company acquired by Integra in 2002, received FDA approval for Licox, a brain tissue oxygen and temperature monitor.
 Licox is used to treat patients in critical care, including those suffering from traumatic brain injuries.

 In 2002, the FDA approved the use of Integra Dermal Regeneration Template for reconstructive surgery of burn scars.
 In 2016, IDRT received premarket approval from the FDA for the treatment of diabetic foot ulcers.

 In 2018, Integra LifeSciences was included in Fortune’s list of Fastest Growing Companies.

-In 2021, Integra ranked #57 on Medical Design and Outsourcing’s list of largest medical technology companies in the world.
+In 2023, Integra ranked #59 on Medical Design and Outsourcing’s list of largest medical technology companies in the world.